xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

     A modification to a one or more variable of 'RV(i)' upon entry into a state 'i' is called an operation 'op(i)'.

-With 'V(h)' as the setting of the DCV before entry into a state 'i' and 'V(i)' as the setting of the DCV in state the operation 'op(i)' describes the change in DCV as in the following equation
+With 'V(h)' as the setting before entry into a state 'i' and 'V(i)' as the setting in state 'i' the operation 'op(i)' describes the modification by

                          V(i) = op(i)(V(h))